swei5/michigan_notes/EECS-484/12 Tree Indices.md

 ![[Pasted image 20240314152917.png|400]]

-The DBMS can first figure out **all the tuples that it needs** and then **sort** them based on their Page ID.
+The DBMS can first figure out **all the tuples that it needs** and then **sort** them based on their Page ID (or record ID).
 Then, we can remap them back to the original order if we want retrieved data to be sorted.
+- This way, we are still prioritizing sequential read

 ```ad-note
 **Sequential Scan and Index Scan**